 In SEO, we often talk about creating the right slug for a page.
 But what is this really?
 And why should you optimize it?
 In this post, we’ll explain all you need to know about it.

-When you google “what’s a slug”, you’ll find that the definition we’re looking for is “a part of a URL which identifies a particular page on a website in a form readable by users.”
-It’s the nice part of the URL, which explains the page’s content.
+A slug is the part of a URL which identifies a particular page on a website in an easy to read form.
+In other words, it’s the nice part of the URL, which explains the page’s content.
 In this article, for example, that part of the URL simply is ‘slug’.

 If you have added more variables to your URL, we’re still talking about just that editable part of the URL to the page, like this:

 - Understand how search engines work

 - Quick wins to kickstart your SEO with Yoast

 There’s an additional value at the end of that URL.
 In this case, that extra variable is used so slugs can be the same without the URL being the same.
 I think these examples clearly show what the slug we are talking about is.

 The SEO benefit of a slug is that you can change the words to make sure that it has the words that you really want to rank for.
 It’s one of the indicators Google uses to determine what a page is about.
 It’s also one of the things that people see in the search results.
 You always see ten different URLs about a certain topic, like WordPress SEO, right?
 Our main article on this has the URL yoast.com/wordpress-seo, which is very on point.
 People might click on that a lot easier than if it’s yoast.com/?P=613458, which what WordPress does by default.

 What are the things you need to think of when constructing the right slug for your post or page?
 Let’s go over a number of characteristics you need to take into account: